rtasalem/homelab/docs/cloudflare/transfer-domains.md

 # Transfer Domains

-These aren't instructuon I personally need anymore.
+These aren't instructions I personally need anymore.
 But one of the first steps I took before starting my homelab was transferring all of my domains to Cloudflare.
 This was for a couple reasons:
 1. Price.
 Cloudflare doesn't upsell domains like other providers and instead sells them at-cost.
 2. Management.
 I had my domains listed under a couple different providers and wanted to centralise things a bit by having them all under one provider.